kpwebb/smol-flame/README.md

 ## 🕯️ smol-flame

-A tiny framework for minimalism on the edge.
+A tiny template for minimalism on the edge.
 Maximum legibility, zero magic.

 Combines:
 - Hono